marcoguerini/CONAN/README.md

 Y. Chung, E. Kuzmenko, S. S. Tekiroglu, M. Guerini, "CONAN - COunter NArratives through Nichesourcing: a Multilingual Dataset of Responses to Fight Online Hate Speech", Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL), 2019.

 ## License
+This resource can be used for research purposes.
+Please cite the publications above if you use it.